DimitriBarronmore/preprocess.lua/README.md

 # preprocess.lua
-A portable language-agnostic file preprocessor written in plain Lua.
-While it's designed primarily for use as a metaprogramming tool for Lua programs, it can be used for other document types as well.
+A portable language-agnostic file preprocessor written in plain Lua and compatible with all major versions of (5.1+ and JIT).
+While it's designed primarily for use as a metaprogramming tool for Lua programs, it can be used for writing other document types as well.

+The preprocessor is primarily built around a robust macro expansion system.
+Advanced utilities for expanding the preprocessor's available behavior may be added in the fututre.

+Originally created for [Luxtre](https://github.com/DimitriBarronmore/luxtre), and now featuring substantial improvements over the initial version.

 # Usage